proudmuslim-dev/abode/README.md

 <div align="center">

-# Traveler's Abode - Backend
+# Traveler's Abode

 </div>

 ## About

-Backend for Traveler's Abode.
+Backend and Frontend for Traveler's Abode.

 ## Naming